rafalp/Misago/docs/setup/README.md

 ### Securing `MEDIA_ROOT`

 By default Misago uses the `FileSystemStorage` strategy that stores user-uploaded files in your site's `media` directory.
 You need to make sure that you have disabled indexing/listing of this directory contents in your HTTP server's settings, or your user-uploaded files will be easily discoverable from internet.
 This is especially important because Misago has no special protection system in place for uploaded files.

+### Setting up maintenance tasks

+Misago relies on periodically ran maintenance tasks for some features to run performantly or work at all.
+For example, there is task that removes expired entries from data used by read tracker, thus keeping it small and performant.
+There's also an task that populates active posters list on Misago's users page with current data.
+Without it, that list will be empty.

+When new forum setup is created using `misago-start.py`, example cron file named `cron.txt` is created.
+This file may differ between versions, but will look similiar to this:

+    # this is example crontab configuration
+    # you'll likely need to change it to use
+    # valid python version or paths to manage.py

+    15 0 * * * python manage.py prunecategories
+    25 0 * * * python manage.py buildactivepostersranking
+    25 0 * * * python manage.py clearattachments
+    25 0 * * * python manage.py clearreadtracker
+    25 0 * * * python manage.py clearsessions
+    25 0 * * * python manage.py invalidatebans

+Depending on your python and virtual env setup, you'll need to customize it before it works.
+Here's example config that was edited to activate venv before running the commands:

+    # this is example crontab configuration
+    # you'll likely need to change it to use
+    # valid python version or paths to manage.py

+    10 0 * * * cd /home/myforumorg/ && venv/bin/python manage.py prunecategories
+    35 0 * * * cd /home/myforumorg/ && venv/bin/python manage.py buildactivepostersranking
+    35 0 * * * cd /home/myforumorg/ && venv/bin/python manage.py clearattachments
+    35 0 * * * cd /home/myforumorg/ && venv/bin/python manage.py clearreadtracker
+    35 0 * * * cd /home/myforumorg/ && venv/bin/python manage.py clearsessions
+    35 0 * * * cd /home/myforumorg/ && venv/bin/python manage.py invalidatebans
+    0 3 * * * cd /home/myforumorg/ && venv/bin/python manage.py backupsite